 - Kinera Nanna 2.0 with standard cable

-The following information is based solely on my thoughts, opinions, and experiences while listening to IEMs with certain cables.
+The following information is based solely on my thoughts, opinions and experiences listening to IEMs with specific cables.
 I didn't take any measurements.
-I was fortunate to have received various cables from Tom / Audio Essence for testing.
+I was fortunate enough to receive various cables from Tom/Audio Essence to test.

-Depending on your personal tonal preferences and what you want to achieve, increases and decreases of certain frequencies can be positive or negative.
-Lowering the treble can have a positive effect, for example, if you want to achieve a more relaxed treble reproduction.
+Depending on personal sonic preferences and what you're trying to achieve, boosting and cutting certain frequencies can be positive or negative.
+For example, lowering the treble can have a positive effect if you want to achieve a more relaxed treble reproduction.

 For my tests I used the Cayin N6ii Ti with the R01 board as DAP and source.
-To play music I used the USB Audio Player APP with the integrated Tidal function and the Bit Perfect mode.
-As earplugs, I used the Stock Final E earplugs on both IEMs.
+To play music I used USB Audio Player APP with built-in Tidal function and Bit Perfect mode.
+For eartips, I used the Stock Final E eartips on both IEMs.

-I listened to the following tracks to collect my impressions:
+I listened to the following tracks to gather my impressions:

 • Illenium - Fallen Embers (whole album)